Diocesan Handbooks for Clergy and Parishes

 Requests for confirmation services are made by parish priests to their Area Dean in the summer of the preceding year.
 Area Deans forward the requests to the Bishop, and a programme is published in the autumn.

-Where numbers of confirmation candidates are low, every effort should be made to arrange for combined services with neighbouring parishes.
+Where numbers of confirmation candidates are low, every effort should be made to arrange for combined services with neighboring parishes.

 Adult and young confirmation candidates should receive careful preparation, as a good grounding for on-going discipleship.
 If a parish priest considers a candidate under the age of ten to be suitable for confirmation, they should make a request (giving their reasons for such) to the Bishop.